01 Mar Staying Ahead of the Game: How to Stay on Top of the Latest Federal Trends, by Julie Assel, GPC

 - What programs have other awardees proposed in their abstracts?

 - What is the evidence base for these services?

-If you are seeking to learn more about federal grants this year, we hope you will join our February webinar, Federal Grants – Find and Fit.
-Our 2020 webinars are designed to deepen your knowledge of a variety of grant topics, processes, and strategies.
+If you are seeking to learn more about federal grants, check out our on-demand training, Federal Find and Fit.
+Our on-demand webinars are designed to deepen your knowledge of a variety of grant topics, processes, and strategies.
 Click here to learn more!